-Overall curri culum intent for year 12: enabling stu idents to engage critically with real w orld issues and places, working at a local and a global scale.
-Topic 1 Topic 2 Topic 3 Topic 4 Intent for the topic Tectonic processes and hazards Globalisation To understand the reasons for and consequences of a rapid increase in globalisation.
-Coastal Landscapes and change Regenerating Places To understand what makes a place successful or unsuccessful and to understand how regeneration is planned and assessed.
-Geography Content mapping Understanding why some areas are more at risk from tectonic hazards.
-Identifying and explaining global distribution of tectonic hazards through plate boundaries.
-Understanding the theoretical frameworks that attempt to explain plate motion and movement.
-Understand the interaction between hazards, vulnerability, and resilience.
-Recognising the significance of hazard profiles as a tool for understanding different hazard impacts and know how development and governance are important in understanding disaster impact and vulnerability.
-Understanding the complex trends over time and how some can develop into mega disasters.
-Use hazard models and frameworks to understand prediction, impacts and management.
-Evaluate mitigation and strategies.
+Topic 1 Topic 2 Topic 3 Topic 4 ent for topic Tectonic pro ocesses and hazards Globalisation To understand the reasons for and consequences of a rapid increase in globalisation.
+Coastal Landscapes and change Regenerating Places To understand what makes a place successful or unsuccessful and to understand how regeneration is planned and assessed. (') are more and hazards. explaining gotectonic haze boundaries. theoretical attempt to eand movemed interaction vulnerabilis.
+Recognising hazard producerstanding impacts development important disaster imparts develop into hazard model understanding and manal ing why some areas trisk from tectonic Identifying and Iobal distribution of zards through plate.
+Understanding the Inframeworks that explain plate motion ent.
+Understand the Iobatween hazards, ity, and resilience.
+If the significance of offiles as a tool for ing different hazard and know how to and governance are to in understanding act and vulnerability.
+If the complex trends and how some can mega disasters.
+Use Is and frameworks to prediction, impacts gement.
+Evaluate n and strategies.
 Understand why global shifts in economic activity brings a range of environmental, economic and social impacts.
 Explain how globalisation is linked with increasing scale and pace of economic migration, and results in a range of impacts to places of varying scales.
 We will assess the global and local cultural changes associated with globalisation, and the reactions they bring.
 Assess the tensions for individuals and societies resulting from the rapid changes globalisation brings to places.
 Be able to explain the importance of the concepts of sustainability and localism.
 Understanding why coastal landscapes differ and the importance of the underlying geology.
 Recognise the influence of sub-aerial processes and erosion and together they can create distinctive features.
 Understand the process of sediment transport and how this generates depositional features.
 Explain how sea level changes; both long- and short-term influences on the physical geography and increase the risk for people.
 Understand how coastal flooding is a risk on some coastlines and the impact of global warming on coastal flood risk.
 Understand how decisions are made about hard and soft engineering approaches and how they can reduce risk.
 Identify how this can create both winners and losers.
 Explore how economies vary and how functions of places have changed over time.
 We will identify ways of measuring this change.
 Compare how two contrasting places have been shaped by past and present connections at different scales.
 Identify how economic and social inequalities can change people's perceptions of an area and evaluate the need for regeneration.
 Understand the key role national governments play in regeneration and being aware of the role rebranding can play.
 Understand the different ways of evaluating regenerating projects.